Accelerynt-Security/AS-Block-GitHub-User/README.md

 Once you have successfully authenticated, your Azure email will be displayed in the bottom left corner of the VS Code window.

 Next, you will need to create an Azure Function project using the code included in this GitHub repo.
-Create a folder on your computer for the Azure Function to be housed.
+Create a folder on your computer for the Azure Function to be housed and label it "**CreateJWT**".
 Next, in VS Code, hover your mouse over the "**Workspace**" section in the Azure pane on the left.
 Click the "**Create Function**" icon.
 Select the "**CreateJWT**" folder you just created from the open dialogue window.

 ![BlockGitHubUser_Configure_VSCode_5](Images/BlockGitHubUser_Configure_VSCode_5.png)